jriguera/bosh-ironic-cpi-release/README.md

 # Dev environment

-Run `bosh_prepare` to download the sources for the packages.
+Run `./bosh_prepare download` to download the sources of the packages.
+In the `examples` folder there are example manifests to check the jobs with Bosh Lite.

 ## TODO

 * Write code tests
 * Find out how to support bonding on the Stemcells
+* Create specific stemcells for Ironic
 * Support for non defined NICs*
 * Create a specific stemcell for Ironic
 * VLANs support?*